 The power is in repetition, this is why certain training is required to do every year or at least some kind of interval.
 It is important that people are continuously trained on certain topics to keep this top of mind.
 Especially in the safety aspects of work, this repetition can be life-saving, such as with First Aid and Emergency Response.
 With this kind of training, having tech in place to set out reminders when people need to be trained is key.
 With this technology, it becomes very easy to have a clear overview of when certain employees need to be trained.

 This all is obviously very theoretical and looked at from an ideal perspective.
 The real world is much fuzzier and not always easy to define.
-However, it is very important that the organization has some kind of similar system to measure and if required improve the competencies of the employees.
+However, it is very important that the organization has some kind of similar system to measure and if required improve employee competencies.